-Employees today, more than ever, are seeking out workplace environments that are cognizant of their needs.
-Empathetic leadership styles that value their employees and uplift perform better than companies that don’t seek to empathize with their workforce.
-Empathy is a matter of company culture, it comes from the top down.
-Leadership styles that embrace empathy and genuinely believe in meeting the needs of their employees have seen great results in employee satisfaction and overall output.
+Employees today, more than ever, need workplace environments that are cognizant of their needs.
+Empathetic leadership styles that value and uplift their employees, perform better than companies that don’t seek to empathize with their workforce.
+When it comes to company culture, empathy needs to come from the top down.
+Think about it, how can a team foster empathy when it’s not a value promoted or adopted by their leadership team?

-What is Empathy?
+What Is Empathy?

-What is Empathetic Leadership
+What Is Empathetic Leadership?

 Benefits to the business include increased output and higher retention, innovation, diversity, strong company reputation, and overall customer satisfaction.
-Employees under an empathetic leadership style report better outcomes, and job satisfaction.
+Employees under empathetic leaders report better outcomes and job satisfaction.

-Why is Empathetic Leadership Important in a Work Environment
+Why Is Empathetic Leadership Important in a Work Environment?

-Why is empathy important in the workplace?
-An empathetic leadership style in a company is magnetic and can be viewed from afar.
+A more empathetic leadership style in a company reflects in the overall success of that organization.
 Companies that encourage the enrichment and well-being of their employees see results externally from clients and customers.

 Empathy in the workplace is vital for the betterment of employees and the overall success of the business.
 Empathic leadership translates to overall job satisfaction which in turn leads to increased employee retention, productivity, and innovation.
 Employees in work environments where they feel heard and uplifted outperform their equal counterparts than in companies where empathy isn’t part of the management culture.